TÁIFĒNG AND THE MOTORWAY SAINT

 On the second screen, a more benign, equally mysterious natural process is shown in close detail: the bubbling and steaming of a jade-green geothermal spring known locally as "Hell Valley".

-SUPPORTED BY CRYPTIC, COVE PARK, BRITISH COUNCIL TAIWAN, TAIPEI ARTIST VILLAGE, TING SHUO HEAR SAY, AFTERNOON PICTURES & CAMPLE LINE
+SUPPORTED BY CRYPTIC, COVE PARK, BRITISH COUNCIL TAIWAN, TAIPEI ARTIST VILLAGE, ROBERTSON TRUST, TING SHUO HEAR SAY, AFTERNOON PICTURES, SOFT ERROR & CAMPLE LINE